MarcKaufmann/narrow-bracketing-in-work-choices/README.md

 The relevant files can be found in data/:

 - `full_raw_data.csv`: what it says on the tin, combines several sheets of the original Excel spreadsheets downloaded from the Lioness server into a single csv file.
-The only cleaning performed at this stage is to have dropped some columns in Excel that at download from Lioness were messed up (spread across multiple columns).
-This affected only the times participants took on the tasks they did.
-We replaced missing data by `NA` (not available) rather than leaving it blank.
-We combined data from different sessions into a single data file, adding the information (date-time) of the session.
-And finally we dropped information always collected by Lioness on MTurk, such as worker IDs, payment confirmation, and so on.
+The only cleaning performed at this stage:
+    1. we dropped columns about time taken on extra tasks that at download from Lioness were spread across multiple columns and hard to clean combine (and are not used in our analysis)
+    2. we replaced missing data by `NA` (not available) rather than leaving it blank
+    3. we combined data from different sessions into a single data file
+    4. we added added session information (date-time)
+    5. we do not include information Lioness collects on MTurk experiments, such as worker IDs and payment confirmation
 - `experiment-results.Rmd`: an RMarkdown file interlacing code for data analysis and presentation with the text of our results section
 - `exp2latex.R`: creates the tex file `experiment-results.tex` from `experiment-results.Rmd`, as well as all the tables in the rest of the paper.
 This tex file gets included directly in the paper.
 Requires Rscript, as well as the `rmarkdown` library (and many more to run the actually analysis code).
 - `makefile`: runs the `exp2latex.R` script to generate the tex file